civicrm/civicrm-dev-docs/docs/testing/phpunit.md

 ## Suites

 PHPUnit tests are grouped together into *suites*.
 For example, the `CRM` suite includes the tests `CRM_Core_RegionTest`, `CRM_Import_Datasource_CsvTest`, and many others.

 Each suite has its own coding conventions.
 For example, all tests in the `CRM` suite extend the base class `CiviUnitTestCase` and execute on the headless database.
+They require a special environment variable (`CIVICRM_UF`).

 You'll find suites in many places, such as `civicrm-core`, `civicrm-drupal`, and various extensions.
 In `civicrm-core`, the main suites are: